SE-Project-Team/Healify/README.md

 </br>
 Now in your browser you can access the app in localhost:3000.
 </br>
+### Naote
-> NOTE: You can change environment variables like PORT for server using your own .env file
+>  You can change environment variables like PORT for server using your own .env file